paynesa/multimodal/README.md

 You will be notified when your model is created/loaded, when it is trained if you are training a new model, and when the predictions are being run and saved.

+## evaluation.py
+This file evaluates the predictions of the model against the following similarity tests:
+* Wordsim_sim
+* Wordsim_rel
+* SimLex
+* MEN
+* SemSim
+* VisSim
+Additionally, it evaluates on the entire sets, on VIS words in these sets, and on ZS words in these sets.
+The paths to these evaluation files are currently hard-coded but will be updated soon.

+evaluation.py takes in the following arguments:

+type of evalution:
+ * normal for simply evaluating the predictions of the model
+ * c_linear or c_neural to evaluate the predictions concatenated with the GloVe vectors

+path to the model and the predictions

+--w the path to the word vectors if evaluating a concatenated model

 ## Authors
 This code was developed by Minh Nguyen (Swarthmore) and Sarah Payne (University of Pennsylvania).